mabuelmagdd/iVolve-Training/Ansible/Lab10 - Ansible Roles/README.md

   ```
 - **Target Server**: Remote or local machine with Ubuntu 24.04 installed
 - **Access**: SSH access to the target server with sudo privileges

+2. Ensure the following files are present:
+   - `inventory`: make sure the inventory
+   - `ansible.cfg`:
+   - `playbook10.yaml`:

 ## **Steps:**